jayllo-c/tp/docs/UserGuide.md

 </box>

 **Examples**:

-1. `list` followed by `delete 2` deletes the second person stored in the app.
+1. `find Betsy` followed by `delete 1` deletes the first person in the results of the `find` command.
-2. `find Betsy` followed by `delete 1` deletes the first person in the results of the `find` command.
+2. `list` followed by `delete 1` deletes the first person stored in the app.

 You will see this message once you successfully delete a person from your list, indicating the details of the deleted person: